The Best Manual Coffee Grinder (hand grinders)

 The Akirakoki is a budget-friendly manual grinder that delivers on both design and functionality.
 The solid wood body comes from a single piece of wood, meaning it will never crack.
 Unusually, the Akiraroki has a Cast Iron burr, which means it will never rust and will produce less heat than other materials.

 The full package here combines to create a reliable travel grinder that looks fantastic.
-Pulling this grinder out of your backpack will attract attention every time you start brewing with other travelers around.
+Pulling this grinder out of your backpack will attract attention every time you start brewing with other travellers around.
 It’s a good job then that the Akirkoki has an 85g grind capacity, meaning you’ll be able to grind enough coffee for up to three friends at once.

 - Beautiful solid wood design